-Some aspects of the traditional built environment may be difficult for physically disabled people to get around though e.g. steps, heavy doors.
-Allocation of housing sites in existing towns may therefore be more problematic for them than able bodied people.
+Some aspects of the traditional built environment may be difficult for physically disabled people to get around due to e.g. steps, heavy doors.
+Allocation of housing sites in existing towns may therefore be more problematic for them than able bodied people as existing public space has not been designed with their needs in mind.
 Improvements to increase accessibility may be required through other legislation.
 The cultural heritage is finite and there is a public interest in retaining this.
 The spatial strategy includes the development of Blindwells, where different accessibility needs related to the built environment will be taken into account from the start.

-The distribution of LGBT people spatially across East Lothian is not known, though there appears to be a general preference for LGBT people for cities.
-If this is the case, the spatial strategy would benefit this group by providing for development close to Edinburgh.
+The distribution of LGBT people spatially across East Lothian is not known, though there appears to be a general preference for LGBT people for cities57.
+If this is the case, the spatial strategy would benefit this group by focusing development close to Edinburgh.